The Charlatans And Other Bands Too Prevelant On The Web

 Thankfully this lot of Fakes are easy for everyone to spot.
 My rule of thumb is that professional web designers do not aim to make my eyes bleed.
 Garish colours, animated flashing buttons and comic sans are but a few characteristics.

 It’s easy to fake it.
 The design may look shiny but not checking the code could cost traffic, maybe even bandwidth charges.

 The amount of ducking filletantes* plying their trade is bound to rise with unemployment skyrocketing.

 While they give the rest of us a bad name, they make more work for us in the long run.

 Thank you Charlatans, Pretenders, [those who] Fake it and of course the filletantes.

-*Shout out to QuoteSnack for reminding me of the beauty of spoonerisms.
+*Shout out to QuoteSnack [Originally linked article no longer exists] for reminding me of the beauty of spoonerisms.